DataDog/hiring-engineers/answers.md

    - min_collection_interval: 45
 ```

-I learned that it does not mean that the metric is collected every 45 seconds, but rather that it could be collected as often as every 45 seconds.
+I learned that `min_collection_interval: 45` does not mean that the metric is collected every 45 seconds, but rather that it could be collected as often as every 45 seconds.

 I used the `hello.py` example from the documentation to write my own check file that satisfies the requirements of submitting a metric with a random value between 0 and 1000.
-In the check file I sent a metric `my_metric` on each call.
+In the check file I sent the metric `my_metric` on each call.
 I used the `randint` function to get a random value between 0 and 1000.
 The code of `my_metric.py` looks like this:

 ![my_metric check file](img/my_metric.png)

-After restarting the Agent by running `sudo service datadog-agent restart` I could see
-my changes on the `Metrics -> Explorer` page.
-In the Graph field I searched for `my_metric` and after selecting it from a dropdown I could see a diagram that shows a time when the call was submitted with the value from 0 to 1000.
+After restarting the Agent by running `sudo service datadog-agent restart` I could see my changes on the `Metrics -> Explorer` page.
+In the Graph field I searched for `my_metric` and after selecting it from a dropdown I could see a diagram that shows the time when the call was submitted with a value from 0 to 1000.

 ![Metrics Explorer page](img/Explorer.png)